Hidden Valley Orchards announces free farm access, on-site ticketing for new Activity Yard

 “We are producing apples,” Boehnen said.
 “However, we’re also in the process of replacing a lot of the orchard just to be able to produce more and produce more efficiently.”

 The newly planted apple trees will be ready to harvest in the next few years.
-The goal is to also offer u-pick.
+The goal is to offer u-pick.

 “To see it all come to fruition is really exciting,” Boehnen said.
 “You won’t find a farm like it in the area to provide so much for so many folks.
-We try to be a lot of things to a lot of people, whether that’s young families with the activity yards or college students wanting to grab a drink... or even an event space for folks.”
+We try to be a lot of things to a lot of people, whether that’s young families with the activity yards or college students wanting to grab a drink ... or even an event space for folks.”

 MORE DETAILS

-For more information or to view other events happening at the orchard, visit hiddenvalleyorchards.com or the orchard’s Facebook or Instagram pages (@hiddenvalleyorchards).
+For more information or to view events happening at the orchard, visit hiddenvalleyorchards.com or the orchard’s Facebook or Instagram pages (@hiddenvalleyorchards).

 Hidden Valley Orchards is preparing for its first fall season under new ownership with new food offerings and activities for kids.
 NATALIE JONES/STAFF